AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/AddRoleClassReference_1.md

 InternalElementType.AddRoleClassReference Method (String, Boolean, Boolean)
 ===========================================================================
-AutomationML 2.1 APIAdds a RoleClass reference to this InternalElement object using the provided CAEX path, referencing a RoleClass object.
+Adds a RoleClass reference to this InternalElement object using the provided CAEX path, referencing a RoleClass object.
 The RoleClass reference is added as a [RoleRequirementsType][1] object.
 For CAEX documents which are based on CAEX version 2.15, only one RoleRequirement is allowed for an InternalElement.
 Additional RoleClass references are added as SupportedRoleClass objects.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)